 - Postural Correction refers to assisting patients in learning and maintaining appropriate posture in all required positions….at home, at work, while driving, and during recreational and athletic or leisure activities.

 - Core Strengthening is important because it creates an internal “corset” to support and protect the structures of your spine.
-This can be accomplished with traditional stabilization exercise or STOTT Pilates from our certified instructors.
+This can be accomplished with traditional stabilization exercise.
 Pilates focuses on the use of controlled breathing and exercises on a mat or a piece of equipment called a Reformer to lengthen muscles as they are strengthened from their base at core structures.
 This results in strength without sacrificing flexibility.

 - The McKenzie Approach emphasizes accurate mechanical diagnosis (which research has shown to be as reliable as XRay, MRI, and other tests) of spinal problems and strategies to address these dysfunctions which can be continued at home.
 Ultimately, self-treatment has been shown to minimize the 60-75% of recurrent back pain episodes that some patients experience throughout life.
 This independence results in improved quality of life and fewer clinic visits.